 - To ensure the safe running of our operations.
 For example, we may store health information about participants on our courses or programmes to enable us to take adequate safeguarding measures and respond appropriately in an emergency situation.

 - If you consent, we might also use your information to let you know about our news, products and services which may be of interest to you.
 If you change your mind about being contacted by us, you will be able to unsubscribe from our email list or update your contact preferences at any time by contacting the sender or clicking the unsubscribe link on our marketing emails.
 You can also unsubscribe or challenge the use of your information by emailing us at firstname.lastname@example.org.

 - To notify you about changes to our service.

 - To analyse your information and carry out segmentation.
+This includes information about the way you engage with our activities, for example emails you have clicked on and shows you have booked for, and postcode data.
 This is used to better understand customer behaviour and, where your consent is given, to inform you of the productions and services we believe are of most interest to you.
 If you do not wish us to use your data in this way, please email email@example.com and we will stop the behavioural segmentation of your data.

 - To ensure that content from our site is presented in the most effective manner for you and for your computer.

 - To send you market research surveys to help us better understand our audiences.

 - To conduct research and fundraising activities to promote the interests of the Northern Ballet as a charity (see the Fundraising section of this policy).

 - To administer membership records, patrons’ records and giving schemes.